We Came as Romans (album)

 We Came as Romans is the fourth studio album by American metalcore band We Came as Romans.
 It was released on July 24, 2015 through Equal Vision Records.
-As with Tracing Back Roots, the album continues to see a departure of the band's metalcore sound found in their previous albums, in favor of an melodic rock sound.
+As with Tracing Back Roots, the album continues to see a departure of the band's metalcore sound found in their previous albums, in favor of a melodic rock sound.

 The album's first single, "The World I Used to Know", was released on May 26, 2015.

-This is the last album to feature long time drummer Eric Choi before his departure from the band in early October 2016.
+This is the last album released during long time drummer Eric Choi's tenure with the band before his departure in early October 2016.
 This is also the band's final album on Equal Vision Records.

 The album sold 22,600 copies in its first week, being considered a solid release despite selling less than their 2013 record, Tracing Back Roots, that sold over 26,500 copies in its debut week.

 Genre

 According to Kill Your Stereo, the band continues to "grow out of their heavier metalcore roots and move towards a more alternative metal, melodic direction" with their self-titled album featuring a "more mature" sound.